-For over 25 years, the program has been dedicated to providing students with the training needed to enter the fields of editing and publishing, and technical writing.
-The program integrates Purdue’s reputation as a scientific and technologically driven university by maintaining a core focus on the areas of ethics, research, rhetoric and technology.
+For thirty years, the Professional Writing Program has been dedicated to providing students with the education needed to pursue careers in editing and publishing; technical writing; user experience; marketing and media; medical writing; content development, and more.
+The program integrates Purdue’s reputation as a scientific and technologically driven university with a focus on the areas of ethics, research, rhetoric, and technology.

-With over 90 undergraduate and 50 graduate students, the program manages to retain small classroom sizes that offer the opportunity for individual interaction with faculty as well as encourage group interaction with peers.
-The program also has a developing nationwide alumni network to aid students in making professional contacts and networking opportunities that go beyond the scope of the classroom.
+With over 75 undergraduate and 40 graduate students, the program manages to retain small classroom sizes that offer the opportunity for individual interaction with faculty, as well as group interaction with peers.
+The program also has a nationwide alumni network to aid students in making professional contacts and networking opportunities that go beyond the scope of the classroom.

 For more information, contact the Director of Professional Writing:

 Dr. Jennifer Bay, email@example.com